 “Why don’t you have parents?
 If you don’t have parents how did you get here?”

-“I’m here because of Alex.
-I’ve been with Alex since he was born.”
+“I’m here because of Jason.
+I’ve been with him since he was born.”

 “Since he was born?”